headforwards-spd/headforwards-website/src/pages/info-pages/dedicated-teams.md

 title: Dedicated teams
 summary:
   image: /uploads/hf-f.jpg
-  text: "Offering a truly bespoke solution starting with a single team of at least
+  text: Offering a truly bespoke solution starting with a single team of at least
     3 people and growing to any size over time.
-The team is recruited and organised to a client’s specific requirements. "
+The team is recruited and organised to a client’s specific requirements.
 parent: what-we-do
 components:
   - type: image-copy-component